Grails-Plugin-Consortium/grails-jesque/readme.md

 * 1.1.9 - Closing pooled resource connection
     * Rewrite of the worker impl
 * 1.2.0 - Fixing exception handling in Grails Worker
+* 1.2.1 - Using close instead of return to pool

 License
 -------